-We face intense competition in our market, especially from larger, better-known companies, and we may lack sufficient financial or other resources to maintain or improve our competitive position.
+We face intense competition in our market and we may lack sufficient financial or other resources to maintain or improve our competitive position.

 The market for network security products is intensely competitive, and we expect competition to intensify in the future.
-Our competitors include networking companies such as Cisco Systems, Inc., Juniper Networks, Inc., and security vendors such as Check Point Software Technologies Ltd., McAfee, Inc. (acquired by Intel Corporation), SonicWALL, Inc. (acquired by Dell, Inc.), Palo Alto Networks, Inc., and other point solution security vendors.
+Our competitors include networking companies such as Cisco and Juniper, security vendors such as Check Point, McAfee (acquired by Intel), Stonesoft (which has entered into an agreement with McAfee for McAfee to acquire Stonesoft), SonicWALL (acquired by Dell) and Palo Alto Networks, and other point solution security vendors.